coq/coq/doc/sphinx/user-extensions/syntax-extensions.rst

 Binders bound in the notation and parsed as general binders
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-It is also possible to rely on Coq's syntax of binders using the `binder` modifier as follows:
+It is also possible to rely on Rocq's syntax of binders using the `binder` modifier as follows:

 .. coqtop:: in